 Have kids collect the objects (where they can) and return to show and discuss what they found.

-If collecting objects proves to be too difficult (like you are walking in the neighborhood and don’t want to end up in jail), then simply write the name of the object you find below the color on the Color Scavenger Hunt for Kids printable included.
+If collecting objects proves to be too difficult, then simply write the name of the object you find below the color on the Color Scavenger Hunt for Kids printable included.

 3. Study the Objects Scavenger Hunt